celery/celery/docs/releases/1.0/announcement.rst

 * Broadcast commands

-    You can now revoke tasks if you suddenly change your mind and don't want to run the task anyway, or you can rate limit tasks or even shut down the worker remotely.
+    If you change your mind and don't want to run a task after all, you now have the option to revoke it.

+    Also, you can rate limit tasks or even shut down the worker remotely.

-    It doesn't have many commands yet, but we're waiting for broadcast commands to reach its full potential.
-There's a lot of potential here, so please share your ideas if you have any.
+    It doesn't have many commands yet, but we're waiting for broadcast commands to reach its full potential, so please share your ideas if you have any.

 * Multiple queues

     The worker is now able to receive tasks on multiple queues at once.
 This means you can route tasks to arbitrary workers.
-Read about the wicked routing powers of AMQP, and you will surely end up mighty impressed.
+Read about the wicked routing powers of AMQP, and you will surely end up impressed.

 * Platform agnostic message format.